Site icon The Daily Signal

 “The abortion industry can afford to pour millions into these fights,” said Pritchard, the director of state public affairs at Susan B. Anthony Pro-Life America.
 “They will see an ROI [return on investment] if these abortion measures pass in their state, and they will be able to profit exponentially off of aborting more children and off of the health and safety of women and girls, when they don’t have to follow any regulations in their industry.”

-This article is being updated as results are announced for each state’s vote on its abortion ballot question.
+This article was updated as results were announced for each state’s vote on its abortion ballot question.

 Exit mobile version